History of Tampa, Florida: Streetcars

 The first streetcars between downtown Tampa and Ybor City used wood-burning steam engines and were installed in 1885 by J. E. Mitchell, operated by the Tampa Street Railway Company, which included Henderson and Lesley as members.

 In 1892 it merged with the Florida Electric Company to form the Tampa Street Railway and Power Company, and converted to electrically powered streetcars in 1893.
 The Consumers Electric Light and Street Railway Company bought out the Tampa Street Railway Company in 1894.
 The company also acquired control of the Tampa and Palmetto Beach Rail Company, becoming the sole streetcar operator in Tampa.
-The Tampa Electric Company acquired control of the Consumers Electric Light and Street Railway Company in 1899.
+The Tampa Electric Company founded by lawyer Peter O. Knight acquired control of the Consumers Electric Light and Street Railway Company in 1899.

 The Tampa Electric Company acquired 21 mi of streetcar track.
 After acquiring the Tampa and Sulphur Springs Traction Company in 1913, Tampa Electric had almost 50 mi of track, increasing to 53 mi by 1926.
 That year the Tampa Electric system carried almost 24 million passengers.
 The streetcar system in Tampa was shut down after World War II.

 Streetcars returned to Tampa in 2002, when the initial 2.4 mi (3.86 km) long heritage line was opened, operated by the transit authority.